TuxLux40/TL40-Dots/docs/dotfile-symlinks.md

 - Prefer linking directories for tool configs that are repo-managed as a tree (e.g., `fastfetch/`)
 - Prefer copying for files that tools may frequently rewrite locally (e.g., caches or machine-specific tokens)
 - Always verify the source path exists; the script will warn if it doesn’t
+- Use `--force` when you want to replace existing destination content with what’s in the repo.

 ## Relative vs absolute links